 The first round of RFPs that include CMMC requirements should follow by the end of September 2020; they will help define required CMMC tiers for contract award.

-Your organization will then be required to produce the CMMC when the contract is awarded, although there’s no clear timeline for when the DoD will announce those awards.
+Your organization will then be required to produce the CMMC when the contract is awarded, although there isn’t a clear timeline for when the DoD will announce those awards.

-Your organization’s CMMC certification will last for three years, at which time another audit would be required.
-To be awarded a contract where a higher CMMC level is required, an audit for compliance at that level would be required as well.
+Your organization’s CMMC certification will last for three years, at which time another audit will be required.
+To be awarded a contract wherein a higher CMMC level is required, an audit for compliance at that level will be required as well.

-The impact of neglecting or losing certification could disqualify your organization from competing for the DoD’s contracts.
-Although a breach or security incident wouldn’t necessarily invalidate an organization’s certification, the DoD has indicated their program manager could require a re-assessment post-incident.
+Neglecting or losing certification could disqualify your organization from competing for the DoD’s contracts.
+Although a breach or security incident wouldn’t necessarily invalidate an organization’s certification, the DoD has indicated their program manager could require a reassessment postincident.

 Information can be accessed from the Office of the Undersecretary of Defense for Acquisition and Sustainment’s website.
 To meet all requirements, your organization should take steps to: